SciKit-Surgery/scikit-surgerycore/README.rst

 Features
 --------

-* Configuration manager
-* Transform manager
+* A Configuration Manager to load parameters from a .json file
+* A Transform Manager to manage combinations of 4x4 transformation matrices
-* Proscurtes point based registration
+* Corresponding point (i.e Landmark) based registration, based on `Arun et al., 1987`_.
+* Validation functions, checking a numpy array is a camera matrix, rotation matrix, rigid transform etc.

 Installing
 ----------